mvysny/mvysny.github.io/_posts/2020-11-11-Vaadin8-push-issues.md

 LONG_POLLING, and here's why.

-It's only the Vaadin client that sends the heartbeats to the server, the server never sends heartbeats to the client.
+It's only the Vaadin client that sends the heartbeats to the server, the server never sends heartbeats nor responses to a heartbeat to the client.
 Therefore, the client has no way of learning from the heartbeats alone that the connection is broken.
 Moreover, the only thing the server will do is that it will close the UI after three heartbeats have been missed.
 The server will never attempt to repair the connection by reconnecting.
-On top of that, heartbeats are sent over a *new* requests - they don't use LongPolling GET nor the websocket pipe.
+On top of that, heartbeats are always sent over a *new* requests - they don't use LongPolling GET nor the websocket pipe.

 However, using `Transport.WEBSOCKET` (not WEBSOCKET_XHR) will make poll requests (not heartbeats though)